 Doug was so generous with advice, and clear with examples, enormously practical and inspiring for both directors and actors.
 His openness and passion were themselves a priceless lesson and gift.

-And, Doug said, if you're reading with a director, the director may give you an adjustment.
+Doug said, If you're reading with a director, the director may give you an adjustment.
 The actors that get called back are the ones who respond to the adjustment and are able to change and go in a different direction.
-Where it’s not happening is with the actors that say they understand the direction and then do it the same way they rehearsed it at home.
+When actors say they understand the direction and then do it the same way they rehearsed it at home - it’s not happening.

-I (Judith) was pretty thrilled that all the examples Doug gave of audition issues for actors had to do with things I’m always telling actors in my classes – like surrendering to your partner no matter what.
-And preparing deeply enough that when you get a direction that’s different from your own idea, you can find its truth, and surrender to it.
+[JW: I loved hearing the examples Doug gave of audition issues for actors - they all had to do with things I’m always telling actors in my classes – like surrendering to your partner no matter what.
+And preparing deeply enough that when you get a direction that’s different from your own idea, you can find its truth, and surrender to it.]

-For directors – all the examples Doug gave of “adjustments” were based in the process-oriented tools – emotional history, objectives, intentions, “opposites,” “as if’s.”
-Again, invaluable for directors to hear proof that these tools bring success and confidence on a professional set.
+[JW: For directors – all the examples Doug gave of “adjustments” were based in the process-oriented tools – emotional history, objectives, intentions, “opposites,” “as ifs.”
+Again, invaluable for directors to hear proof that these tools bring success and confidence on a professional set.]

 Doug also selected two scenes from AKEELAH in which there was an evolution in the choices because of discussion in rehearsal or on the set with the actors.
 He brought with him sides of those scenes, and a DVD of AKEELAH.
 Actors from the audience cold-read the scene, then Doug talked about his process when directing the scene, and then he screened the finished scene.